CDCgov/BART-Survival/paper.md

 The next step is to initialize the model, which involves setting several parameter values.
 The key considerations when initializing the models is number of trees and the split rules.
 The number of trees controls how many regression trees will be used.
 Typically 50 trees is a good default, but it can be adjusted to assist in model performance.
 Split rules is a specific `PyMC-BART` parameter and is used to designate the how the regression trees are constructed.
 The one requirement of the split rules is that the time covariate has to be set as a `pmb.ContinuousSplitRule()`.
-Otherwise, generally continuous variables can assigned `pmb.ContinuousSplitRule()` and categorical variables assigned `pmb.OneHotSplitRule()`.
+Otherwise, continuous variables can assigned `pmb.ContinuousSplitRule()` and categorical variables assigned `pmb.OneHotSplitRule()`.
 It is is recommended to review the `PyMC-BART` literature for more information regarding parameterization of the models.

 ```python
 ######################################